patrickfrey/mewa/doc/typedb.md

 #### Remark (***)
 If passing a list of context-types or context-type/constructor pairs as first argument, then the origin of the reduction path to the resulting context-type is returned as first element of the reduction list returned as 2nd return value.
-So the caller is able to construct the instance of the result context from the second return value.
+So the caller is able to construct the instance of the result context from the second return value only.
+If passing a single type/constructor pair or type then the returned reduction list has to be applied on this to construct the instance of the result context.

 #### Remark (****)
 The reason why parameter matching of the results is left to the caller is because there are different ways how to do this depending on the language.